emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 ### Test coverage <br>

-Running command-line tool __coverage__ and generating a report produced the following output, which shows that on average the tests have covered 97% of the code in this project (greater than the 90% industry-standard for coverage).
-Here is the output:
+Running command-line tool __coverage__ and using it to generate a report to show how much of the code in library obf_lib the tests covered produced the output shown below.
+The output shows that on average the tests have covered 97% of the code in this project (greater than the 90% industry-standard for coverage):

 ```
 Name                                       Stmts   Miss  Cover   Missing